Tanzania – Dolphin and Marine Conservation

 • Collect data on dolphin behavior and survey the impact of tourism

-• Enjoy a meal at a local village home once a week and a bonfire on the beach
+• Enjoy a meal at a local village home once a week

-• Participate in a coral bleaching survey
+• Participate in a weekly coral bleaching survey, sharing your findings with a global network

 Your Schedule at a Glance (Minimum 10 day commitment):